-The 2015 International Cancer Education Conference is co-organized by the American Association for Cancer Education (AACE), the Cancer Patient Education Network (CPEN), and the European Association for Cancer Education (EACE).
-These organizations will collaboratively host the International Cancer Education Conference in Tucson, Arizona, from 21-23 October 2015.
-The conference will be accredited to provide continuing education credits for physicians, nurses, CHES professionals, and social workers.
-The theme of the 2015 conference is Cancer Education in Diverse Populations: Disparities, Genomics and Innovations.
+The 2015 International Cancer Education Conference was co-organized by the American Association for Cancer Education (AACE), the Cancer Patient Education Network (CPEN), and the European Association for Cancer Education (EACE).
+These organizations collaboratively hosted the International Cancer Education Conference in Tucson, Arizona, from 21-23 October 2015.
+The conference was accredited to provide continuing education credits for physicians, nurses, CHES professionals, and social workers.
+The theme of the 2015 conference was Cancer Education in Diverse Populations: Disparities, Genomics and Innovations.

-The meeting is developed to meet the dynamic needs of oncology professionals who educate people as part of their practice.
-We trust that the 2015 International Cancer Education Conference in Tucson, Arizona, will renew enthusiasm and provide an excellent showcase of learning opportunities from faculty around the world.
+The meeting was developed to meet the dynamic needs of oncology professionals who educate people as part of their practice.
+We trust that the 2015 International Cancer Education Conference in Tucson, Arizona, renewed enthusiasm and provided an excellent showcase of learning opportunities from faculty around the world.

 Cancer education plays a vital role in eliminating cancer suffering and death.
 This conference provides a showcase of validated educational models, provides a multidisciplinary forum for the dissemination of cancer education research, facilitates interdisciplinary networking, and enhances attendees’ educational and evaluation skills.
 The goal of the conference organizers is to expand the cancer education community from which we can learn and share best practices in cancer education, making best use of our educational efforts.